-Come for the day, come for dinner, and shopping; come for the mountain views.
+Come for the day, walk in the gardens, lounge in the grass, observe the huge 19th-century water wheels, then watch the duck families about their business, ride the zip lines, and take a tram tour.
+Come for dinner and shopping; come for the mountain views.
 There are plenty of ways to enjoy the historic Maui Tropical Plantation.

-This is the site of a historic Hawaiian Sugar Cane Plantation.
-Sugar and Pineapple crops created Hawaiian wealth, providing economic opportunity after the end of the Whaling era.
-The plantations required broad immigration and their output influenced the American Civil War, the California Gold Rush and the establishment of Hawaii as an American State.
+The plantations required broad immigration to the islands, and their output influenced the American Civil War, the California Gold Rush, and the establishment of Hawaii as an American State.

 Hawaii Facing Change

-This is what the residents of the Hawaiian islands are seeing today.
+This is what the residents of the Hawaiian islands are seeing today as their agriculture changes and adapts.

-- Maui’s last sugar plantation and mill closed in 2016.
+• Maui’s last sugar plantation and mill closed in 2016.
 There is one specialty pineapple grower left supporting a distillery and a winery.
 These are the famous “Maui Gold Pineapples,” small but sweet.
 They sell them at the airport with an agricultural permit for export.
+They make a popular and unique gift to take home.

 Hawaii’s Agricultural Future

-- Farmworkers are in short supply and there is tough competition from cheaper foreign labor.
+• Farmworkers are in short supply, and there is tough competition from places with cheaper labor.

-- Food Costs: Hawaii spends over $3 billion to import over 90% of its food.
-Egg and food costs are as high as anywhere in the USA.
+• Food Costs: Hawaii spends over $3 billion to import over 90% of its food.
+Despite extensive space and fertile land, egg and food costs are as high as anywhere in the USA.

 This Plantation is a Sign of Change

 Alternative agriculture must be developed.
-There is now, more water available for other forms of agriculture because sugar was a big water user.
-Throughout the islands small scale experiments are ongoing.
+The transition from a focus on imported food is not only less risky, but the health and flavor benefits will be enormous.
+There is, right now, more water available for alternative forms of agriculture because sugar was a big water user.
+Throughout the islands, small-scale experiments of all kinds are ongoing.

-For example, feed grain for cattle must be imported resulting in cattle being sent to off-island feedlots.
-Superior pasturage is available.
-If a market for grain-fed meat can continue to develop, this can be important to the economy and jobs.
+For example, feed grain for cattle must be imported, resulting in cattle being sent to off-island feedlots.
+Superior pasturage is available, allowing animals to lead a natural life.
+If a market for grass-fed meat can continue to develop, this can be important to the economy, jobs, and us tourists.

 Maui Tropical Plantation and Food Innovation

-- Kumu Farm -organic vegetables and fruits within the plantation.
-If you are staying in a condo with a kitchen you can eat well from their onsite store.
-You will eat their produce in the Mill House Restaurant.
+• Kumu Farm at the Country Market -organic vegetables and fruits within the plantation.
+If you stay in a condo with a kitchen, you can eat well from their onsite store.
+You will also eat their produce in the Restaurant.
+If you visit their website, you will see online ordering opportunities.

-- Mill House Coffee Roasters -coffee beans are grown on-site or elsewhere in Maui and roasted where you buy them.
+• Maui ‘Oma Coffee-coffee beans are grown on-site or elsewhere in Maui and roasted where you buy them.
+You can bring home the beans or grind them on-site.
+It shares the Country Market.

-- Farmers, fisheries and food producers throughout the island sell to the retail activities and the Restaurant.
+• At the time of our visit, farmers, fisheries, and food producers throughout the island sold to retail outlets and the Restaurant.

 Tour the Plantation -Fly on a Zip Line-Shop

-Wailuku, the local town was once a lively tropical village accommodating the sugar cane workers.
-They are long gone now but descendants are involved in new ventures and they have redevelopment plans.
+Wailuku, the local town, was once a lively tropical village accommodating the sugar cane workers.
+They are long gone now, but descendants are involved in new ventures, and I read that there are redevelopment plans.

 Shopping